 The percentage of students progressing to higher level of studies is very nominal for the reason that they get all sort of academic and sometimes financial support so long they study in the college.
-They expect the same level of support while pursuing their higher education, that is, Post Graduation at the University which is hard to get.
+They expect the same level of support while pursuing their higher education, that is, Post Graduation at the University which is hard to come by.
 Most of the students look for jobs especially in defence forces or in private sector in metropolis rather than continuing studies because of economic reasons.

-CRITERION VI: GOVERNANCE, LEADERSHIP AND MANAGEMENT 6.1 Institutional Vision and Leadership
+CRITERION VI: GOVERNANCE, LEADERSHIP AND MANAGEMENT

+GOVERANCE, LEADERSHIP AND MANAGEMENT 6.1 Institutional Vision and Leadership